sradics/digital-garden/_notes/Team Genius.md

 ---
 In fact, the human brain is evolutionarily designed so that individuals can adjust to one another’s perspectives and emotions in order to engage in cooperative activity. — location: [849](kindle://book?action=open&asin=B00OG8AXKO&location=849) ^ref-52747

 ---
+In fact, the human brain is evolutionarily designed so that individuals can adjust to one another’s perspectives and emotions in order to engage in cooperative — location: [923](kindle://book?action=open&asin=B00OG8AXKO&location=923) ^ref-61004

+---
 humans are actually wired to connect.
 That is, when we engage with another person, we are, in fact, embarking on an intimate brain-to-brain connection with that person. — location: [851](kindle://book?action=open&asin=B00OG8AXKO&location=851) ^ref-25891